ApplicationCoding/console-calculator/README.md

 ![Calculator Screenshot](https://user-images.githubusercontent.com/76902392/152459883-8a6a9b68-f062-44a3-a122-0dec9fb2ac24.png)

-News: Console Calculator v1.6.1 has been released!
+News: Console Calculator v1.6.2 is in development.

 Current Version: 1.6.1